 Water should be applied on an as needed basis.
-In general, cool season turfgrasses require 1-1.5 inches of water per week, minus any rainfall, during their active growing period to remain healthy and resilient.
-During hot, dry weather, turfgrass plants may need more water depending on the evapotranspiration rate.
+In general, turfgrasses require 1-1.5 inches of water per week, minus any rainfall, during their active growing period to remain healthy and resilient.
+Close monitoring of the turfgrass and soil will indicate if plant water needs are being met.
+Monitoring is especially important during hot, dry weather.
 Always water at the first sign of wilt.
-Wilt is characterized by folded or curled leaves, blue-green color, and visible footprints left after walking on the surface.
+Wilt is characterized by folded or curled leaves, blue-green color, and visible footprints left after the walking on the surface.
 Wilted turf recovers quickly if it is watered immediately.
-Winter is not an active growth period for turfgrasses due to cold temperatures and snow cover.
-Therefore, turfgrass plants should be monitored and irrigation should occur on an as needed basis.